-491 AP Spanish Literature & Culture IV (H) 2 Trimesters 1 credit 11, 12 NCAA
+492 AP Spanish Language & Culture IV (H) 2 Trimesters 1 credit 11, 12 NCAA

 The course continues the study of the Spanish language and culture by focusing on the four basic language skills: listening, speaking, reading, and writing.
 The major concentration will be a review of all grammar elements learned in the past three years through a variety of activities: homework, quizzes, tests, listening/speaking opportunities, and reading selected literary works.
-Students are expected to complete the above as well as participate in group discussions, oral reviews and presentations.
-Literary selections will help prepare students for the Spanish AP exam.
-The class is conducted primarily in Spanish.
+Students are expected to complete the above as well as participate in group discussions, oral reviews and presentations to help them improve their language fluency.
+A large percentage of this class is conducted in Spanish and includes foundation building of skills needed for the AP exam.

-Prerequisites: A grade of C+ or higher in 485 Spanish III (H).
+Prerequisites: A grade of C+ or higher in 485 Spanish III (H) or teacher recommendation.